 Ex-boxer Anthony Small and two other men have been found not guilty of attempting to leave the UK to fight alongside Islamic State in Syria.

-Once known in boxing circles for his self-titled nickname of ‘Sugar Ray Clay Jones Jr’, Small was a flashy and entertaining fighter until hanging up his gloves in 2010 on the back of a defeat to Sam Webb.
-Small then became known more for views outside the ring than his once promising boxing career.
+Once known in boxing circles for his self-titled nickname of ‘Sugar Ray Clay Jones Jr,’ Small was a flashy and entertaining fighter.

-The jury heard how Small, who has posted racially motivated material online, had begun selling his boxing memorabilia in a bid to raise funds for his trip.
+The jury heard how Small had posted racially motivated material online.
+He had begun selling his boxing memorabilia in a bid to raise funds for his trip.

 The Londoner has avoided jail time after the charges against the trio failed to be proven beyond a reasonable doubt.